 - For entrepreneurs and companies, outsourcing generates more people, which increases productivity and workforce, thereby generating more profit.

 - Outsourcing also helps companies establish a reputable image to their clients since they delegate certain tasks to experts.
-In this way, services are performed more efficiently and done professionally.
+These experts provide services more efficiently and professionally.

 - Outsourcing also lets its employees focus on tasks they are most knowledgeable about while leaving the areas they are unfamiliar with to certain experts in the field.
 It also reduces the tendency of burnout due to overwhelming workload.